Actuarial Modeling for Social Protection Analysts

 What topics does this course cover?

-• Module A: Social protection framework: the context of the actuarial work in social protection at the national and international level
+• Module A - Social protection framework: The context of the actuarial work in social protection at the national and international level.

-• Module B: National projection: Demographic projection, labour force and employment projection and economic projection
+• Module B - National projection: Demographic projection, labour force and employment projection, and economic projection.

-• Module C: Scheme-specific projection: Social security data analysis, scheme-specific past experience review and assumptions, and modeling scheme-specific projections
+• Module C - Scheme-specific projection: Social security data analysis, scheme-specific past experience review and assumptions, and modeling scheme-specific projections.

-What will I be able to do?
+What will you be able to do?

-• Learn how modelling can be used to project future social protection expenditure and revenues;
+• Learn how modelling can be used to project future social protection expenditure and revenues.

-• Utilize knowledge on actuarial methodologies and models;
+• Utilize knowledge on actuarial methodologies and models.

 • Understand better and participate more actively in the actuarial and financial planning of social protection systems.

-Why should I join?
+Why should you join?

-• Put learning into practice through an Integrated Applied Exercise focused on the development of a country-specific actuarial model
+• Put learning into practice through an Integrated Applied Exercise focused on the development of a country-specific actuarial model.

-• Participants join and interact with a diverse network of professionals engaging in issues of impact assessment of social protection
+• Participants join and interact with a diverse network of professionals engaging in issues of impact assessment of social protection.

 • The course uses a mix of training methods: lectures, plenary discussions, good practices, case studies, group work, and individual exercises.

-This course is eligible for the Diploma For Social Protection Analysts.
-To achieve the Diploma, successful candidates must complete three courses within a five year period, and undertake a capstone assessment
+*To achieve the Diploma, successful candidates must complete three courses within a five year period, and undertake a capstone assessment

 How?

-platform to be completed over a period of seven weeks for an estimated total of 100 learning
+The course consists of a number of online modules offered through the eCampus online platform to be completed over a period of seven weeks for an estimated total of 100 learning hours:

 • Pre-course: Flexible (asynchronous) self-guided online learning on eCampus and an end of phase assessment.

-• ‘Real time’ learning: Live interactive sessions and engaging video presentations by highly experienced trainers, blended with individual and collaborative group exercises, peer-to peer assessment and online technical forums on eCampus.
+• Real-time’ learning: Live interactive sessions and engaging video presentations by highly experienced trainers, blended with individual and collaborative group exercises, peer-to peer assessment and online technical forums on eCampus.

 • End of course assignment: Individual assignment applying cutting-edge technical knowledge to the participants’ organization.
 Participants who successfully complete all assessments and the final assignment will receive a Certificate of Achievement.